What is the Fortnite Player count in 2022?

 The player base statistics available tend to only be updated when they have a large milestone to brag about.
 Epic isn’t in the business of publishing press releases full of bad news.
 So we have a much easier time seeing when the count peaked.
 A Fortnite player count graph would essentially be an ever-increasing upwards trend since Epic only release figures when they break a past record.

-The active Fortnite number of players peaked with the Travis Scott concert sat 12.5 million concurrently active players.
+The active Fortnite number of players first spiked with the Travis Scott concert sat 12.5 million concurrently active players.
 If you factor in stream viewers, the black hole event probably beat this.
-In terms of actual Fortnite player base, that last event was definitely the peak to date.
+In terms of actual Fortnite player base, that Galaticus event was definitely the peak to date.
+15 million people were involved in that event, and that’s not counting the huge streaming viewers.
 Fortnite might well break this record again in the future, with the game increasingly holding more events.

 Fortnite Save the World Player Count

 The Battle Royale side of Fortnite isn’t the entire game, and we have a much better idea of players of the Save the World game.
-This side of the game was paid, so we can easily look at sale figures to see how many players save the world has.
+This side of the game was paid, so we can easily look at sale figures to see how many players Save the World has.
 Last time the game’s sales figures were announced publicly, it had sold over a million copies.
+Since the title has now ceased being updated, this is probably as high as it is going to get.

 Is the Fortnite Player Count Dropping?

-The player base of Fortnite is probably dropping, but only steadily.
+The player base of Fortnite might be dropping, but if it is then only steadily.
 Fortnite is a game that thrives on constant renewal.
 What comes with this is a fairly healthy cycle of players coming in and out.
-Fortnite has had Seasons with a significantly lower player count followed up by considerably more popular ones.
+Fortnite has had seasons with a significantly lower player count followed up by considerably more popular ones.

 The opening of Chapter 2 brought a lot of players, new and old, back to Fortnite after its spark had dulled a little.
+It’s likely that Chapter 3 resulted in a similar bump but this one lacked the major opening that 2 had with its Black Hole.
 So while it does seem like the player base is dropping, this isn’t permanent.
 A new event or season is likely to bring new players straight back in.
-So the Fortnite player count is a bit more fluid and reactive than it is specifically dropping.
+The Fortnite player count is a bit more fluid and reactive than it is specifically dropping.

-While the topic of Fortnite dying is always popping up, the game’s player count tends to go and down more often than simply decreases slowly.
+While the topic of Fortnite dying is always popping up, the game’s player count tends to go up and down more often than simply decreasing slowly.
+Warzone has taken some attention away from the game.
+However, even with Warzone taking some attention, the Fortnite player count 2022 is still plenty high.

 Fortnite’s player count can be hard to figure out given the limited stats on offer.
 We can safely say what player milestones have been passed.
 There are a lot of active Fortnite players and a huge number of accounts.
 The player base tends to fluctuate, but it is likely we’ll see a higher milestone passed at some point in the future.